Judge in Derek Chauvin trial says Rep. Maxine Waters' comments may be grounds for appeal - KTVZ

 Judge in Derek Chauvin trial says Rep. Maxine Waters’ comments may be grounds for appeal

-The judge overseeing former Minneapolis Police Officer Derek Chauvin’s trial in the death of George Floyd said Monday that Rep. Maxine Waters’ comments could be grounds for appealing a verdict in the trial.
+The judge overseeing former Minneapolis police officer Derek Chauvin’s trial in the death of George Floyd said Monday that Rep. Maxine Waters’ comments could be grounds for appealing a verdict.

 “I’ll give you that Congresswoman Waters may have given you something on appeal that may result in this whole trial being overturned,” Judge Peter Cahill told defense attorney Eric Nelson on Monday.

-Note: This story has been updated with the verdict in Derek Chauvin’s trial on Tuesday.